vmargb/Myoso/README.md

 ## Scheduling algorithm

-Myoso uses **FSRS-5** (Free Spaced Repetition Scheduler), a modern memory model that tracks each **item** (step) independently using two properties — *stability* (how long the memory lasts) and *difficulty* (how hard the item is for you personally).
+Myoso now uses **FSRS** (Free Spaced Repetition Scheduler), a modern memory model that is used to track each **item** (step) independently using two properties:
+1. *stability* (how long the memory lasts)
+2. *difficulty* (how hard the item is for you personally)

 Intervals are calculated to target a 90% recall probability at review time, and both properties update after every rating.

 | Key | Action |
 |-----|--------|